Homocysteine and hip fracture

 In short if you are eating from a wide-range of foods you will probably be getting enough zinc.
 But the population at large on the modern "industrial diet" as it is being called is often deficient; raised homocysteine and hip fracture.

-Be more than happy to pay extra for free-range beef, pork and chicken.
+Be more than happy to pay extra for free-range beef, pork and chicken; and organic vegetables raised on compost.

 Vitamin B2, or riboflavin